SophieRoberts/zonepicker/README.md

 Call zonepicker on the input `$(input.zonpicker).zonepicker()`

 Behold!
-Map appears, hover over country to show timezones and the click to select the chosen timezone.
+Map appears, hover over country to show timezones and then click to select the chosen timezone.